 Last few words about starting an online store

 eCommerce is big and getting bigger.
-The competition among different online stores is also getting increasingly challenging, so you must innovate to stand out.
+The competition among online stores is also increasingly challenging, so you must innovate to stand out.

 There are also various platforms to host the online store that you can use to make your life easier.
 If you aren’t that tech-driven, it is straightforward to get started.

 You can always choose to outsource the most demanding and time-consuming tasks.
-This way, you can focus on growing that eCommerce business and making it a place people want to visit and talk about.
+This way, you can focus on growing that eCommerce business and making it a place people want to visit and discuss.